tafax/angular-digest-auth/README.md

 * Downloading manually the [unminified version](https://raw.github.com/tafax/angular-digest-auth/master/dist/angular-digest-auth.js) or the [minified production version](https://raw.github.com/tafax/angular-digest-auth/master/dist/angular-digest-auth.min.js)

-Import the module in your app.
+After installation, import the module in your app.
 ````javascript
 var app = angular.module('myApp', ['dgAuth']);
 ````

 #Dependencies
-This module depends on [angular](https://github.com/angular/angular.js), [angular-state-machine](https://github.com/tafax/angular-state-machine)
+This module depends by [angular](https://github.com/angular/angular.js), [angular-state-machine](https://github.com/tafax/angular-state-machine)
 and [angular-md5](https://github.com/gdi2290/angular-md5).

 #Configuration
 You have to provide a few configurations in order to work.

 ###Login and logout
-How to configure the urls to sing in and sign out.
+Create the services to sign in and sign out in order to simulate the login and the logout in your app. `signin` service should return the JSON of the user identity.
+You can use the user identity with `authIdentity` service.
 ````javascript
 app.config(['dgAuthServiceProvider', function(dgAuthServiceProvider)
 {